Iona vs. Manhattan Predictions & Picks - Women's MAAC Tournament Championship

 Iona vs. Manhattan Women's Basketball Predictions & Picks - MAAC Tournament Championship

-Saturday's game features the Iona Lady Gaels (25-6) and the Manhattan Lady Jaspers (16-16) matching up at Boardwalk Hall (on March 11) at 3:30 PM ET.
-This matchup, according to our computer prediction, will result in a 63-55 victory for Iona.
+Saturday's game at Boardwalk Hall has the Iona Lady Gaels (25-6) squaring off against the Manhattan Lady Jaspers (16-16) at 3:30 PM ET on March 11.
+Our computer prediction projects a 63-55 win for Iona, who are favored by our model.

-In their most recent outing on Friday, the Lady Gaels claimed a 67-66 win against Siena.
+The Lady Gaels came out on top in their last game 67-66 against Siena on Friday.

 Iona vs. Manhattan Game Info